-Therefore, since the Board already was aware of the Department's increased litigation, lack of clerical assistance, and lack of word processors, the Department did not anticipate the Board's possible disapproval of our timely request for an extension in the above-captioned matter.
-Further, the Department had anticipated a reasonable extension of time in which to file our Motion, particularly in view of the delays in this case caused by Appellant herself.
+Therefore, since the Board already was aware of the Department's increased litigation, lack of clerical assistance, and lack of word processors, the Department did not anticipate the Board's possible disapproval of our timely request for an extension Further, the above-captioned matter. the in Department had anticipated a reasonable extension of time in which to file our Motion, particularly in view of the delays in this case caused by Appellant herself.

-As noted above, this case was previously delayed by Appellant's failure to make a timely submission of her reply brief, which the Board did not challenge.
-Although the Department filed its brief on February 25, 1985, Appellant's attorney did not notify the Board until April 24, 1985 of Appellant's desire to file a reply brief.
+As noted above, this case was previously delayed by Appellant's failure to make a timely submission of reply brief, which the Board did not her challenge.
+Although the Department filed its brief on February 25, 1985, Appellant's attorney did not until April 24, notify the 1985 of Board Appellant's desire to file a reply brief.
 The Board then granted a three month extension until July 5, 1985, to which the Department did not object.